 Brunswick locals seemed more excited about John Gorilla when it opened than other cafes, and for good reason - a lot of them played a role in funding it.
-After John Gorilla’s construction fell behind schedule, Wilson joined up to crowd funding website Pozible to raise some cash.
+After John Gorilla’s construction fell behind schedule, it joined up to crowd funding website Pozible to raise some cash.
 Through the website, people could sign up for vouchers for coffee and food in exchange for donations.
 Locals really embraced the idea with many coming past and knocking on the window as John Gorilla was being built to say they had kicked in money and were keen to find out when the opening date was.

 Just keep an eye out for the quietly smug locals who act like they own the place.
 In a funny sort of way, they do.